alinex/node-spawn/README.md

       cmd: 'date'
     };

+You may also change the configuration afterwards like:

+    proc.config.cmd = 'date';

-Now you have multiple ways to work and controll your process.
+Now you have multiple ways to work and control your process.

-### Using callback
+### Run with Callback

 To run this simple process call the run-method: